RustyDawwwgg/Starbase/Buffalo/Command Center/README.md

 - Fill in the empty spaces with the 12X48 cm plates & bolt them into place.

-- Attach devices directly onto the wall starting from the banel base and working upwards
+- Attach devices directly onto the wall starting from the panel base and working upwards

 > Note: Devices must connect inline with the base in order to receive data.
 There cannot be any gaps in your setup or devices across the gap will lose connection